 Kindergarten sets students on a joyful journey of discovery.
 We provide a nurturing environment for children to grow intellectually, emotionally, physically, and spiritually.
 Our student-centered curriculum empowers our kindergartners to become more independent in their learning.
 A multi-sensory approach using auditory, verbal, and kinesthetic activities, addresses the different ways in which children learn.

 Kindergarteners are immersed in a joyful and engaging academic program that nurtures their intellectual, spiritual, physical and creative selves.
 The end of year celebration of Children Around the World highlights a study of global cultures through music, dance, art, reading, and writing.
-Even our shyest students beam with pride as they greet parents, grandparents, and other guests introducing themselves in the languages of the countries they studied.
+All our students beam with pride as they greet parents, grandparents, and other guests introducing themselves in the languages of the countries they studied.

 Heilicher offers a solid ethical and moral foundation built on shared core values and immersion in Jewish prayer and text study.
 Students and faculty "live" these core values as they are woven into curricular and all-school programs.
 Welcoming the guest, using kind words and actions, and acts of loving kindness are an important part of the fabric of our kindergarten program.

 Chess begins in kindergarten.
 Once a week, our students learn about the fundamentals of the game using giant chess pieces.
 They begin with playing pawn wars and move to more strategic, full-blown chess games by the end of the year.
 This is a highlight for kindergarteners who like to challenge their adults to games of skill.

 Speaking, listening, and writing are the main components of the Language Arts program at Heilicher.
 Our kindergartners create wonderful stories with illustrations and inventive spelling and take great pride as emerging readers.
 They develop foundational skills through:

 - Becoming authors